Yelfive/md-notes/HTTP/XML/Overview.md

 1. Comment with `<!-- Comment goes here -->` like HTML.
 1. System Windows using `CRLF` for new lines while Unix alike using `LF`.

+### XSLT eXtensible Stylesheet Language Transformations

+It changes XML into HTML

 ### Namespace

 When more than one XML file is used together, there's a chance of name collision
 <?xml version="1.0">

 ## 2. DTD